fredericbonnet/helena/docs/src/helena-dialect/scopes.spec.md

 scope ?name? body
 ```

-The `scope` command defines a new command that will execute a script in
+The `scope` command creates a new command that will execute a script in
-a new child context.
+its own child context.

 ### Specifications